ck2136/reproducible_research/readme.md

 - MacOSX
     - go to [link](https://git-scm.com/download/mac).
 This should start an automatic download.

-*We are going to exclusively be using the command-line environment for the rest of the exercise* The reason is because it is how git was first intended to be used and it'll make you look cooler (at least for a brief period of time).
+*We are going to exclusively be using the command-line environment for the rest of the exercise* The reason is because it is how git was first intended to be used and it'll make you look cooler (at least for a brief period of time until you decide to use an IDE like Rstudio).

 Command line tutorial
 ---------------------